lilkimchi/bikeshare_demand_forecast_regression/README.md

 ## Model Evaluation

 RMSLE Scorer will be the main metric focused on evauating.
 It will be particularly helpful in Penalizing underestimation of the actual values.
-Once that's contraucted we can bukld the models.
+Once that's contraucted we can build the models.